Nasdanika-Models/html-app/cli/src/main/resources/org/nasdanika/models/app/cli/DrawioHtmlAppGeneratorCommand.md

 Diagram elements can be configured with the following properties:

+* ``child-comparator`` - a YAML specification for sorting child elements as explained below
 * ``documentation`` - documentation text in documentation format
 * ``doc-format`` - explicitly specified documentation format for ``documentation`` and ``doc-ref``.
 Out of the box:
     * ``markdown`` (default),